andrewfoongyk/andrewfoongyk.github.io/_pages/talks.md

   joint talk with oxford university
 </div>

-I gave a talk on my NeurIPS 2020 [paper](https://arxiv.org/abs/1909.00719) on approximate inference in Bayesian neural networks, with an accompanying talk by [Sebastian Farquhar](https://sebastianfarquhar.com/) of the University of Oxford.
+I gave a talk on my <span class="small-caps">n</span>eur<span class="small-caps">ips</span> 2020 [paper](https://arxiv.org/abs/1909.00719) on approximate inference in Bayesian neural networks, with an accompanying talk by [Sebastian Farquhar](https://sebastianfarquhar.com/) of the University of Oxford.
 Our talks present different perspectives on the effectiveness of the mean-field approximation in these models.
 View the [slides](../files/BNNs_talk.pdf).

 <div style="width: 95%; margin: 0 auto; text-align: center; margin-bottom: 1em;">
   <div style="aspect-ratio: 16 / 9;">